magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 So far so good.

 It's now time to start experimenting with CLJS at the bREPL by trying to emulate the behavior of the original `login.js` code.
-Let's start from the `validateForm()` function:
+Before we start lets consider example validateForm() function:

 ```JS
 // Script 2.3 - login.js